IPGeolocation/ip-geolocation-api-python-sdk/README.md

 **Parameters**

-- `fields`
-Use this parameter to include specific fields in the response.
+- `fields`: Use this parameter to include specific fields in the response.

-- `excludes`
-Use this parameter to omit specific fields from the response.
+- `excludes`: Use this parameter to omit specific fields from the response.

-- `include`
-  Use this parameter to add optional modules to the response, such as:
+- `include`: Use this parameter to add optional modules to the response, such as:
   - `security`
   - `user_agent`
   - `hostname`